simonbs/dependency-graph/README.md

 dependency-graph ~/Developer/Example | dot -Tsvg -o graph.svg
 ```

-The output previous example output would look different but similar when using [the Mermaid diagram syntax](https://mermaid-js.github.io/mermaid/#/flowchart) instead.
+The previous example output would look different but similar when using [the Mermaid diagram syntax](https://mermaid-js.github.io/mermaid/#/flowchart) instead.
 The syntax is used by passing the `--syntax mermaid` option.

 Output in the Mermaid diagram syntax can be rendered to an image using the [the mermaid cli](https://github.com/mermaid-js/mermaid-cli).